jonpither/juxtweb/resources/intro.md

 * Building robust systems in Clojure
 * Training and coaching developers in the Clojure language.

-Based in London, UK, and aiming to grow our network of professionals across Europe and beyond.
+We are based in London, UK, and are working with a number of companies to help them achieve more by exploiting the simplicity of Clojure.